pawelsa/AppWithConfigurationByDaggerScopes/Readme.md

 This way we created our custom component, that its lifecycle can be easily managed.

 There is one important thing to remember.
 When the component will be removed, all instances created by it, will still live, as long as they will be referenced in our code.
 We need to make sure that all the dependencies that use them, are also disposed, so at the point of running garbage collector they will be removed from the memory.
-In this application objects created in our scope are used by usecases, which are
+In this application objects created in our scope are used by usecases, which are @ViewModelScoped.
-@ViewModelScoped.
 This means that at a point when viewmodels will be disposed, all usecases will be removed also.
 Which in result will free our component instances.

-// todo sprawdzić i opisać czy w jakiś scope'ach jak ViewModelScope można użyć @Singleton czy @ActivityScoped
-// todo poczyścić kod z niepotrzebnego raczej modułu usecaseów
 // todo usprawnić kod żeby był bardziej zgodny z dokumentacją, pokazać że nasze reposzytoria są reużywane